PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ### conrm
 Remove an environment by the number given by `conen`.
 This command is similar to `conda remove --name <name> --all` but it works by number instead of name.

+### Example

-A session using the two of the functions above might look like this:
+A session using the shortcuts above might look like this:

 ```
 [aturing@tigergpu ~]$ conen